numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

     * ``with np._no_nep50_warning():`` allows to suppress warnings when ``weak_and_warn`` promotion is used.
 (Thread and context safe.)

-    At this time overflow warnings on integer power missing.
+    At this time overflow warnings on integer power are missing.
     Further, ``np.can_cast`` fails to give warnings in the ``weak_and_warn`` mode.
 Its behavior with respect to Python scalar input may still be in flux (this should affect very few users).